brendanhasz/probflow/docs/examples.rst

 TODO: intro

+TODO: make sure to have diagrams for each model

 .. contents:: Outline

 Linear Regression
 -----------------

-TODO: 1-variable, then w/ Dense, then w/ ready-made model

 TODO: manually: